stianlagstad/chimeraviz/README.md

 # Installing chimeraviz

+## From Bioconductor
 `chimeraviz` is a Bioconductor package, and is most easily installed via Bioconductor.
 Please follow the installation instructions [here](https://bioconductor.org/packages/release/bioc/html/chimeraviz.html).

+## From BioConda
+Since BioConductor packages are also available as [BioConda](https://anaconda.org/bioconda) packages, `chimeraviz` is also available there: <https://anaconda.org/bioconda/bioconductor-chimeraviz>.

+NOTE: You will likely not get the latest version of `chimeraviz` if you use the BioConda package.
+For the latest and greatest, please install from BioConductor.

+## From BioContainers
+BioConda packages are also available as [BioContainers](https://biocontainers.pro/), so `chimeraviz` is available as a Docker container.
+See <https://quay.io/repository/biocontainers/bioconductor-chimeraviz?tab=tags>.

+NOTE: You will likely not get the latest version of `chimeraviz` if you use the BioContainers Docker image.
+For the latest and greatest, please install from BioConductor.

+## From the GitHub repository
 If you want to build the package yourself you can follow these instructions:
 1. Install the dependencies listed under `Imports`, `Depends`, and `Suggests` in the [package DESCRIPTION file](https://github.com/stianlagstad/chimeraviz/blob/master/DESCRIPTION).
 1. Run this command to install the package: